Why practice mindfulness?

 And it turns out, this is a very relaxing way to live.

-Want tools to help you meditate?
+Want tools to help you practice mindfulness?
 Go here.

 “Meditation isn’t about trying to throw ourselves away and become something better.
 It’s about befriending who we are.” – Pema Chödrön, Tibetan Buddhist Nun, Author